dmacewen/tone_spectrum/README.md

 A few modifications were required to improve the quality of the images captured:
 * Line the spectroscope with felt to reduce internal reflections
-* Add a red filter over the number lines to reduce the brightness of the numbers and reduce any diffraction from the numbers
+* Add a red filter over the number line to reduce the brightness of the numbers and reduce any diffraction from the numbers

-The images are captured in a Raw format to prevent any changes being performed before we start processing.
+The images are captured in a raw format to prevent any changes being performed before we start processing.

 Unprocessed output from the spectroscope:
 <p align="center">